 Standard power for the 82C is twin 1,825-hp Caterpillar C32A diesels, but a Viking spokesman said most boats go out with optional MTUs, about a 50/50 split between twin 2,400-hp Series 2000-V16 M93s or 2,600-hp M94s.
 Top speed with the M93s is about 37 knots according to Viking, with a comfortable mid-range cruise around 32.
 (These are Viking's numbers, not BoatTEST.com's; we haven't tested this boat.)
 Whatever the main power, the 82C carries twin 32-kW Onan gensets.

-Fishermen at this level like to roam far and wide, and throttling-back the 82C provides enough cruising range to go nearly anywhere not trans-oceanic; Viking estimates about 1,200 n.m. at 10 knots (that's almost idle).
+The engines and generators live in the main engine room, as you'd expect, but ancillary systems – pumps, A/C and so forth – inhabit a second machinery space.
+This keeps the engine room clean and uncluttered, making maintenance and repair of both engines and systems easier.
+All systems are managed from touch-screen Octoplex Power Controls located in the saloon and on the flying bridge – no one has to climb down to turn on the electric head, for example, or adjust the A/C.Fishermen at this level like to roam far and wide, and throttling-back the 82C provides enough cruising range to go nearly anywhere not trans-oceanic; Viking estimates about 1,200 n.m. at 10 knots (that's almost idle).
 While running big diesels at low load for long periods isn't ideal for their happiness, for that once-a-year trip from the U.S. East Coast to Bermuda or south to Venezuela it's OK.
 Its ability to run fast for fishing trips, slow for longer voyages – and with plenty of crew comfort in both cases – makes the 82C a very versatile convertible.

 The Bottom Line